 One of the hardest things in the paranormal community can be when you are dealing with someone that does something differently to how you do it.
 Even if it isn't necessarily shady, you may just not like how they do things.
 If you don’t like what someone is doing, don’t follow them.
-Don’t goto their events.
-Keep scrolling if they post.
+Don’t go to their events.
+Keep scrolling if they post, you don't need to start social media arguments.
 Concentrate on your own thing.
-Do your thing with honesty and integrity.
+Do your own work with honesty and integrity.
 This will make much more of a statement than anything else.
 Whether you like it or not, a lot of the people you don't agree with aren't going anywhere anytime soon.
 Instead of getting upset and frustrated on how they are doing things, kick ass in what you are doing instead.
 Let your work speak for itself.
 People will listen.
 Maybe not everyone, but the people that resonate with you will and that is all you need.
 You will find your tribe.
 You may even find more than one over your time in the field.
-Make sure that your values and morals are represented.
+Make sure that your values and morals are represented in your own work.
 You don't need to fake something to get ahead.
 You might get the views, but you won't have the respect.

 To thine ownself be true